Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <br>

+You can talk about how to add sum of numbers using the special way (N+1)N/2 when discussing algorithm efficienciy next to the factorial method.

 <p>
 The time it takes an alogrithm to complete its task can be affected by the hardware it is running on and the environment it is executed in.
 The same algorithm might execute faster on a high-end machine compared to a low-end one, even if the underlying algorithmic efficiency remains the same.
 If you attempt to run this code on different devices with different hardaware capabiliets you will soon realize that you will obtain back different types of numbers each time.
 The issue does not lie in the act of measuring time itself, but rather in the misconceptions surrounding time-based comparisons.
 Typically, we tend to measure the time differences among distinct machines, rather than evaluating a particular machine's performance across multiple instances.
 Let's take a look at some examples that are obtained from runing this code on differetn manchenes:
 </p>

+However, delving deeper reveals a few complications associated with this approach.
+Such tests assign a specific running time to a specific input size, but we are interested in determining the general dependence of running time on the size of the input.
+In order to determine this dependence, we should perform several experiments on many different test inputs of various sizes.
+From this data that supports it, we can perform a statistical analysis that seeks to fit the best function of the input size to the experimental data.
+To be meaningful, this analysis requires that we choose good sample inputs and test enough of them to be able to make sound statistical conclusion.

 <br>